Changissnz/nu_merchant_principal/README.md

 include cultural, ethnic, psychological, and institutional (nation, league, club, field) biases.
-The object may not be sophisticated according to its measurements on metrics firmly established on a basis recognized as objective in ways more inarguably than not.
+The object may not be sophisticated according to its measurements on metrics, firmly established on a basis recognized as objective in ways more inarguably than not.
 But the observer could still perceive this object as sophisticated due to their underlying cognitive